velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "I do, in fact."

-"Not that job with the Countess' daughter?"
+"Not that job with the Lunarch's daughter?"

 "The very one."